pupilfirst/wd301-scripts/class-components/state-in-class-components/README.md

 }
 ```

 Now, let's use `map` and loop over the state and render tasks.
+The final code will look like this:

 ```tsx
 class TaskList extends React.Component<Props, State> {